-We have read and understand the Code of Conduct and Safe Behaviour Policy of Clinton Co-operative Childcare Centre.
+We have read and understand the Code of Conduct and S Childcare Centre.
+Safe Behaviour Policy of Clinton Co-operative

-As Parent/Guardian I understand how unsafe behaviours will be responded to am aware of the Safe Behaviour Policy Appendix A and by Clinton Co-operative Childcare Centre Staff.
+As Parent/Guardian I A and understand how unsafe behaviours will be respon Staff. am aware of the Safe Behaviour Policy Appendix ded to by Clinton Co-operative Childcare Centre

 Child Name:

 Parent/Guardian Name:

 Supervisor Name:

 Executive Director Name:

 Date: